 The church itself was renamed after King Matthias in the 19th century, who added a south tower to the church.

-One of the grandest sites of the city - this ironic terrace was constructed between 1895 and 1902.
-In neo-Gothic and neo-Romanesque style on the Buda hills of the city, the terrace also features gorgeous views of the Danube and the rest of the city.
+Outside the church is one of the grandest sites of Budapest- Fisherman’s Bastion.
+This ironic terrace was constructed between 1895 and 1902 in neo-Gothic and neo-Romanesque style.
+Situated on the Buda hills of the city, the terrace also features gorgeous views of the Danube River and the rest of the metropolis down below.

 There are seven towers - each one to represent a different tribe that settled in the area in 895.
-The towers are connected by pathways, tourists require a ticket to access the second ‘floor’ of the terrace.
+The towers are connected by pathways, and tickets must be purchased to access the second level of the terrace.
+Seen below, one of the main towers in the western section of the Bastion.
+Truly remarkable.

 The origins of the name Fisherman’s Bastion is a subject of debate.
 Some believe the name comes from the fact that this side of the city (Buda) was protected by a guild of fishermen in the Middle Ages.